4 mins. read

 Why do doctors use BMI?

 BMI is a simple, inexpensive way to get a reasonably accurate idea of how much body fat a person has.
-Research has shown that individuals with a higher BMI are more likely to experience obesity-related health problems and are at a higher risk of morbidity and death.
-Therefore, BMI helps doctors to screen patients for obesity and its health risks.
+Research has shown that individuals with a higher BMI are more likely to experience obesity-related health problems and are at a higher risk of death.
+Therefore, BMI can help doctors to screen patients for obesity and its health risks.

 The problems with BMI